Maris27/Learning-Power-BI/README.md

 # QUESTIONS.

-Import the ‘Bank Term Deposit Subscription’ dataset into your Power BI Desktop using the csv file option Load the dataset into a database in SQL Server, connect your Power BI desktop to this database and import only the first 25 rows into your desktop for analysis
+Import the ‘Bank Term Deposit Subscription’ dataset into your Power BI Desktop using the csv file option

+Load the dataset into a database in SQL Server, connect your Power BI desktop to this database and import only the first 25 rows into your desktop for analysis.

-We were giving a dataset which i downloaded as a csv file and I cleaned it on excel,checked out for blanks which there was none ,and i also noticed the colunms were separated with semi commas i had to change the delimiter to semi colon using the text to column on the data tab.below is the result of our data set after the changes.
+A dataset was provided known as the Bank Term Deposit dataset which i downloaded as a csv file and I cleaned it on excel,checked out for blanks which there was none ,and i also noticed the colunms were separated with semi commas i had to change the delimiter to semi colon using the text to column on the data tab on the excel sheet.below is the result of our data set after the changes.

 ![data set](https://github.com/Maris27/Learning-Power-BI/assets/140453106/5f943c89-b61b-4705-ba42-ff1ee2bdaca8)